https://nursing.ouhsc.edu/Programs-Academics Parent Page: Programs & Academics id: 27547 Active Page: Accelerated BSNid:26450

 • For Human Anatomy and Human Physiology, standalone and survey courses cannot be mixed; applicants must complete Human Anatomy and Physiology I and II OR standalone Human Anatomy and Physiology.

-• Students with a bachelor’s degree from a regionally accredited U.S. institution meet Core Areas I-VI.
-Students with an associate degree (associate in arts or associate in science, not associate of applied science) from a U.S. regionally accredited AND public institution in Oklahoma meet Core Areas I-V. Course substitutions used to satisfy General Education requirements must be listed as General Education on the University of Oklahoma Transfer Equivalencies Database (TED).
+• Students with a bachelor’s degree from a regionally accredited U.S. institution meet the Western Culture, World Culture, Artistic Forms, Foreign Language, First Year Experience, and the Upper Division 3000-4000 prerequisite requirements.
+Students with an associate degree (associate in arts or associate in science, not associate of applied science) from a U.S. regionally accredited AND public institution in Oklahoma meet the Western Culture, World Culture, Artistic Forms, Foreign Language, and First Year Experience prerequisite requirements.
+Course substitutions used to satisfy General Education requirements must be listed as General Education on the University of Oklahoma Transfer Equivalencies Database (TED).
 Courses not on TED must go through the course petition process at OU and be reviewed for course equivalency and General Education.
 Students must follow all General Education and graduation requirements of the University of Oklahoma.

 • OU Norman students who have taken mathematics courses at Rose State College will need to provide a Rose State College transcript to NursingCAS.